-If you choose to drink alcohol, be

-cautious Alcohol will generally make your fatigue worse and often give you a restless sleep.
+If you choose to drink alcohol, be cautious Alcohol will generally make your fatigue worse and often give you a restless sleep.

-Build regular patterns into your day

-One good pattern is to have an active day with some time spent outside.
+Build regular patterns into your day One good pattern is to have an active day with some time spent outside.
 Relax and wind down in the evening and try going to bed at the same time each night.

 Understand more about other stroke survivors' experiences If you are using the internet, other stroke survivors' experiences with fatigue may help you and your family.
-Go to YouTube and type in 'fatigue after stroke'.
-Many stories, which may be helpful, will pop up.
+Visit the "Stories" section of the Stroke Aotearoa website, or visit YouTube and search "fatigue after stroke".